LuxXx/ninegag/README.md

 	"animated": true,
 	"nextId": "aLDK7ZP"
 }
+}
 ```

 17.05.2017: 9gag switched to HTTPS some time ago, therefore I had to tweak this project a little bit

 14.03.2018: 9gag changed the data structure, added `nsfw`, `upVoteCount`, and `commentsCount`

+24.07.2018: Changed the type of the body of the response